nlesc-nano/auto-FOX/README.rst

 Conda
 -----

-- While not a strictly required, it stronly recomended to use the virtual environments of miniconda_ (or alternatively the complete anaconda_ version).
+- While not a strictly required, it stronly recomended to use the virtual environments of `Anaconda <https://www.anaconda.com/>`_.

-- Install according to: installConda_.
+   - Available as either Miniconda_ or the complete `Anaconda <https://www.continuum.io/downloads>`_ package.

+- Anaconda installation instructions are available for a wide range of OSs.

+   - See the `Anaconda documentation <https://docs.anaconda.com/anaconda/install/>`_ for more details.

-- The virtual environment can be created, enabled and disabled by, respectively, typing:
+- The anaconda virtual environment can be created, enabled and disabled by, respectively, typing:

   - Creation: ``conda create --name FOX python``